fengshang1972/EPANETMSX2Manual/docs/3_programusage.rst

 The final step in analyzing arsenic oxidation/adsorption for our example network is to run the EPANET-MSX command line executable.
-This can be done by first opening a Command Prompt window in Windows, navigating to the folder where *epanetmsx.exe* and the input files were saved, and issuing the following command:
+This can be done by first opening a Command Prompt window in Windows, navigating to the folder where *runepanetmsx.exe*, *epanetmsx.dll*, *epanet2.dll* and the input files were saved, and issuing the following command:

-*epanetmsx example.inp example.msx example.rpt*
+*runepanetmsx.exe example1.inp example1.msx example1.rpt example1.out*

-where *example.rpt* is the name of the file where the results will be written.
+where *example1.rpt* is the name of the file where the results will be written.
 If the executable were saved to a different folder than that of the example files, then either the full path name would have to be added to the name of the executable on the command line or the folder name would have to be added to the user's PATH environment variable. :numref:`figure_3_2` is a screen capture of what appears on the screen as the program runs.
+The last argument of the *runepanetmsx.exe* is optional and specifies the binary output file name.
+The details of the binary output file are described in :ref:`binary`.

 .. _figure_3_2:
 .. figure:: ./media/image20_22.png
-   :scale: 100 %

    Command line execution of EPANET-MSX.
 .. _section-6:

-After the program finishes, the *example.rpt* file can be opened in any text editor (such as Windows Notepad) where its contents can be viewed.
+After the program finishes, the *example1.rpt* file can be opened in any text editor (such as Windows Notepad) where its contents can be viewed.
 Excerpts from the results file are reproduced in :numref:`ex_rpt_file`.
 The first page contains a summary of the standard EPANET options that were chosen